OCA Technical Specification

 A Standard Overlay defines a documented agreement or technical specification published by a standards organisation used to represent, format, define, structure, tag, transmit, manipulate, use, and manage data.

-attributes (see Common attributes), the Standard Overlay MUST include the following attribute:
+In addition to the Mandatory attributes, the Standard Overlay MUST include the following attribute:

 attr_standards